Pensions and ISAs are taxed differently, so it pays to know how to maximise the benefits.

 There are also implications for inheritance tax, which is charged at 40% and payable on estates over £325,000.
 Currently, if you die before 75 and you have a defined contribution pension (i.e. a money pot, as distinct from a salary-linked pension), it is held outside of your estate and can be passed on to your beneficiaries completely tax-free.
 If you die after age 75, your beneficiaries pay income tax at their marginal rate on any pension funds you’ve left them.

 There are big differences in compensation, should your provider collapse.
-If an Isa provided by a bank or building society were to go bust, you would be protected for up to £85,000 per institution under the Financial Services Compensation Scheme (FSCS).
+If a bank, building society or investment provider goes bust, you are protected for up to £85,000 per institution under the Financial Services Compensation Scheme (FSCS).

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.